Copyright (Amendment) Rules, 2019 – An Amendment Much Needed?

-The amendment in Rule 83 states that the fee is payable under the Act and the rules as specified in the second schedule and no application shall be entertained if not accompanied with the prescribed fee.
-The mode of payment has been updated to be paid electronically or by demand draft or Banker's cheque in favour of the Registrar of Copyrights drawn on a scheduled bank at New Delhi
+The amendment in Rule 83 states that the fee is payable under the Act and the rules as specified in the second schedule and no application shall be entertained if not accompanied by the prescribed fee.
+The mode of payment has been updated to be paid electronically or by demand draft or Banker’s cheque in favor of the Registrar of Copyrights drawn on a scheduled bank at New Delhi

 Further, the notification suggests changes in the Forms with respect to “The Copyright Board” being replaced by “The Appellate Board” and expanding the scope by changing “goods” to “goods or services” in Serial Number 9 & 10 of the Schedule II.

 To conclude, the Amendment rules, 2019 have suggested changes viable to keep the Act updated with the tech-savvy culture.
 The use of electronic means of communication has been envisaged in the recommended amendments along with provisions seeking smooth and transparent functioning of the copyright societies.
 The term “broadcast” aims to now include every mode of broadcast and will no more limited to radio and television broadcasting.
-Thus, it would be fine to say that the suggested Amendments are well framed and thought of to achieve its objective.
+Thus, it would be fine to say that the suggested Amendments are well framed and thought to achieve its objective.